-For example, web search results for the term privacy will emphasize general information and definitions, while a news search for this term will return reports of recent happenings around the issue of privacy, such as information about recent legislation and court rulings.
+Regular search results for data privacy will emphasize general information and definitions, while a News search for this term will return reports of recent happenings around the issue of data privacy, such as information about recent legislation and court rulings.

 Distinctions among top-level domain names such as .org and .com have broken down in recent years, but some domain names have retained their original meanings and are helpful to know:

 (The top-level domain .org was originally intended for use by non-profit organizations—and many non-profits continue to use it—but it is now open to anyone.)

 You can limit/filter your searches by domain with site:

 site:edu | site:gov | site:mil (note: there is no space after the colon)